Orthopedic Surgery for Pets

-An orthozip surgery is basically a man made tendon.
-After going in and removing the old tendon and any damaged meniscus two screws are drilled into the bone.
-One in the tibia and the other in the femur both near the kneecap area.
-A very strong wire is looped around the 2 screws which when complete acts like a brand new tendon.
-With Just one incision needed to do this procedure recovery time is much faster than other methods.
+An Orthozip surgery is basically a man made tendon.
+Our veterinarian goes in and removes the injured tendon and any damaged meniscus.
+Then two screws are drilled into the bone, one in the tibia and the other in the femur, both near the kneecap area.
+A very strong wire is looped around the two screws, which when complete acts like a brand new tendon.
+With just one incision needed to do this procedure, recovery time is much faster than other methods.

-TPLO (tibial-plateau-leveling osteotomy) If your like me you don’t care how to pronounce it, you just want your pet feeling better.
-Although more invasive this procedure is considered the stronger of the 2 ACL repairs.
-The doctor opens up the knee area, cleans and removes the damaged ACL and tissue.
-Cuts the bone and rotates it to a position when the femur can bear all its weight on the tibia bone and a plate and screws are set.
-Since bones heal differently than muscle no scar tissue forms and the bone heals tremendously allowing your pet to get his paws back underneath him in no time.
+If you’re like me, you don’t care how to pronounce it, you just want your pet feeling better.
+Although this procedure is more invasive it is considered the stronger of the two ACL repairs.
+The doctor opens up the knee area, cleans and removes the damaged ACL and tissue, cuts the bone, and rotates it to a position when the femur can bear all its weight on the tibia bone and a plate and screws are set.
+Since bones heal differently than muscle, no scar tissue forms and the bone heals tremendously well allowing your pet to get his paws back underneath him in no time.